What are Nitrites or poppers?

 Nitrites first became popular in the UK on the disco/club scene of the 1970s and then at dance and rave venues in the 1980s and 1990s.

 Poppers are not controlled under the Misuse of Drugs Act and so it is legal to possess them.
 However amyl nitrite is controlled under the Medicines Act which means that it is classed as a medicine and so only licensed shops like chemists should sell it.
-However, many retailers get round this by selling the nitrites as room deodorizers rather than inhalants.
+However, many retailers get round this by selling the nitrites as room deodorizers and shoe cleaners or rather than inhalants.

 Poppers were given a last minute reprieve from being controlled under the New Psychoactive Substances Act which was brought in during May 2016 to control the former ‘legal highs.’
-Home Office minister, Karen Bradley, said she agreed with the Advisory Council on the Misuse of Drugs that only substances that “directly stimulate or depress the central nervous system are psychoactive”, and should come within the blanket ban on the sale of legal highs.
+Home Office minister, Karen Bradley, said she agreed with the report on poppers from the Advisory Council on the Misuse of Drugs that only substances that “directly stimulate or depress the central nervous system are psychoactive”, and should come within the blanket ban on the sale of legal highs.
 Poppers do not come into that category.